Stancoo/contrastive_loss/README.md

 </a>

 As it turns out, the whole $2.1$-degree defect peak (gray) is pushed from its original position at $\rm loss \sim 50$ to the right end of the scale $\sim 950$.
-At the same time, the main-group peak (black) remains almost constant at $\sim 0$.
-This is the main effect expected from the incorporation of the contrastive loss.
+At the same time, the main-group peak (black) remains almost constant at $\sim 0$. *This is the main effect expected from the incorporation of the contrastive loss*.

 At the same time, we also observe that the contrastive treating of the defects affects more outlier groups in a similar way.
 These are the $3$-degree (blue) and completely random rotations (turquoise).